expo/fyi/expo-modules-migration.md

 expo upgrade 43
 ```

+> 💡 Do you want to integrate Expo modules in a React Native project without Unimodules?
+Add the `"expo": "~43.0.0"` dependency in `package.json` first.

 ## Automatic configuration

 If you have limited or no changes in your native code, you can automatically set up the new module system with [prebuild][expo-cli-prebuild].
 Remove both `/android` and `/ios` directories, run the command below, and re-apply any changes you made manually.